tlevine/kryptonite/readme.md

 at risk.
 And when they need evidence for an investigation, they can alert the specific people who are likely to have the evidence.

+Kryptonite facilitates communication between law-enforcement officials and civilians.
+It helps civilians stay clear of dangerous situations, and it helps law-enforcement officials innovate their investigation of violent crime.